 A dedicated software solution for processing, analysis, and visualization of proteomics data sets generated by liquid chromatography-mass spectrometry (LC-MS).

-Software includes an integrated search engine for identification and annotation of LC-MS data
+Software includes an integrated search engines for identification and annotation of LC-MS data

-The Proteograph Assay method can run up to 16 samples per run.
-If 16 samples are not used, deionized (DI) water should be used in empty sample tubes.
-Each sample is incubated separately with each of the five nanoparticles, resulting in 80 wells of peptides in a 96-well plate.
+The Proteograph Assay method can accommodate configurations of both 20 and 40 samples.
+Each sample is incubated in two separate wells with nanoparticles, resulting in 80 wells of peptides in a 96-well plate.

 Yes, daily and weekly maintenance are a part of normal instrument operation.
-Maintenance protocols help to ensure optimal operating performance of the SP100 and successful processing of target samples.
+Maintenance protocols help to ensure optimal operating performance of the SP100 and ultimately successful processing of target samples.
+It is important to run the weekly maintenance protocol even during periods of instrument downtime, while the daily maintenance protocol should be run immediately prior to any instrument operation.

 Yes, the SP100 Instrument should be powered off when not in use.